tajpatel58/NLP-Specialisation/Course 1/basic_text_preprocessing.md

 - With NLP, the more interesting part is the feature engineering, this is because going from text to vectors isn't a trivial idea.
 - There are many ways: bag of words, word embeddings, TFIDF, count vectorisers etc.
 - The goal of this course, is to formally understand different text to vector transforms that are commonly used in industry.
+- Once we have our vectors, we can build any supervised machine learning model of our choice to try and classify the text.

 ## Objective: Classify Tweets into Binary Sentiments: